 CAVEAT: The validity or efficacy of psychiatric labeling may be in question, and I understand, accept, and will respect any client’s reticence to use it but, for the sake of understanding, I will use it in telling my story.

 Abuse, punctuated by truly idyllic childhood moments, permeated my world from birth until a culminating traumatic event that resulted in the dissolution of my immediate family when I was 13.
-From this moment on I struggled with C-PTSD (complex post-traumatic stress disorder) and ED-NOS (eating disorder not otherwise specified) until, through a lot of self-work, becoming entirely symptom-free from these disorders after over a decade of suffering with them.
+Prior to this I struggled with severe social anxiety, and from this moment on I struggled with C-PTSD (complex post-traumatic stress disorder) and ED-NOS (eating disorder not otherwise specified, restrictive eating disorder/anorexia) until, through a lot of self-work, becoming entirely symptom-free from these disorders after a lifetime of suffering with them.

-This was not without hiccups – a hospitalization for my eating disorder and a near-death experience as a result when I was 23, in response to taking grief out on my body the year my grandmother lost her life to leukemia, was a wake up call.
+This was not without hiccups.
+A hospitalization for my eating disorder, and a near-death, in and out of consciousness experience when I was 23, was a response to my grandmother’s cancer diagnosis and taking grief out on my body the year she lost her life, was a wake up call for me.

-It doesn’t define me but it does define my problem and has empowered me to make previously unimaginable change.
+It doesn’t define me, but it does define my problem, and it has empowered me to make previously unimaginable change.
 Now, in my 30s, I enjoy a daily peace, general contentedness, and relative stability I once relegated to others and believed impossible for myself.